GandalfDG/portfolio/content/_index.md

 and work on something more **hands-on**.
 {{< /lead >}}

-My ideal job would involve development for consumer products that you could **hold in your hand** and explain to non-technical people.
+My ideal job would involve development for consumer products that you can **hold in your hand** and explain to non-technical people.
 With that goal in mind I created this site to show off my skills **outside of pure software.** Listed below are some school and personal projects that I've worked on over the years that have really captured my interest and helped me to learn new things beyond what I work on at my day job.